 Valerian Root Tea Benefits

-Drinking valerian root tea helps if you suffer from hyperactivity, insomnia, upset stomach, cognitive slowness, menstrual cramps, heart murmurs, migraines and headaches, anxiety, stress, and depression.
+Drinking valerian root tea helps if you suffer from hyperactivity, insomnia, upset stomach, cognitive slowness, menstrual cramps, heart murmurs, migraines and headaches, anxiety and stress.

 Sleep Aid